cartersteinhoff/skeleton-theme/README.md

 # Dusk

-A bare-bones, skeleton starter theme for Shopify.
+I bare-bones, skeleton starter theme for Shopify.
 To be clear, Dusk is not intended to be a production theme.
 It doesn't really do anything, and, therefore, brings zero value to merchants in its current state.
 Dusk is a _starting point_, for you, the developer, with minimal boilerplate and zero opinions.

 ## From Dusk to Dawn